RebeccaJox/pulumiWorkshop/presentation/presentation.md

 ## Pulumi Drawbacks (opinionated)

 - You have more freedom in writing Code (and more opportunities to write crap)
-- Usage of Pulumi Cloud is default
+- Usage of Pulumi Cloud is default, self managing can cause issues with drifting states
+- Unit and Policy testing seem very close and exporting the resources automatically makes them outputs